-With Thanksgiving, Christmas, Hanukkah and all the holidays during this time of year, it’s understandable if you’re struggling with sadness, anxiety and loneliness.
-This holiday season will be unusual with the COVID-19 pandemic making people feel stressed and frightened.
-There is even talk of “cancelling the holidays.”
-So it is okay if you are feeling sad or blue.
+With all the holidays during this time of year, it’s understandable if you’re struggling with sadness, anxiety, and loneliness.
+It is okay if you are feeling sad or blue.

-“If you’re feeling a little bit down or stressed, please know that is normal; there is nothing wrong with you,” says Dr. Jay Kaplan, LCMC Health Medical Director of Care Transformation and UMC Emergency Room Physician.
+“If you’re feeling a little bit down or stressed, please know that is normal; there is nothing wrong with you,” says Dr. Jay Kaplan, LCMC Health Medical Director of Care Transformation and University Medical Center New Orleans Emergency Room Physician.

 That’s why it’s perhaps more important than ever to focus on gratitude — the practice of noticing and being thankful for what is valuable and meaningful to you.
 It’s good for your mental and physical health, it can help you relax, and its effects can help you stay well through the coronavirus pandemic and beyond.